top of page

 During his life O'Sensei continued to refine and develop his art and as a result his senior students have different emphasis in Aikido training and different interpretation on O'Sensei's philosophy of Aikido, depending partly on which point in his life they studied with him.
 This has lead to the various schools throughout the world that have grown from the teaching passed on by these senior students.

-What is involved in Aikido training at Kuroyama Budokai.
+Aikido training at Kuroyama Budokai.

-Our Principal Instructors are:
+Our assisting Instructors are:

-• Damon Schearer - Yondan (4th Dan)
+• Clint DeViale - Yondan (4th Dan)

 bottom of page